 3 – Firewatch

 Firewatch is replete with beautiful visuals of sun-kissed mountains and lush forests, but its visual flare is overshadowed by its extremely engaging story.
 You play Henry, who has taken up a job at a National Park to run away from his past.
 Sitting alone in his cabin, Henry befriends Delilah, who is stationed in another cabin not far away and can only speak with him over the walkie-talkie.
-The two are confronted by mysterious events and are forced to get at the bottom of them.
-The game features dialogue options for its walkie-talkie conversations, so your choices will influence the tone of Henry’s relationship with Delilah.
+The two are confronted by mysterious events and are forced to get to the bottom of them.
+This entrant on our Life is Strange alternatives roster features dialogue options for its walkie-talkie conversations, so your choices will influence the tone of Henry’s relationship with Delilah.
 The game is set in the 1980s, and hence the only navigating equipment you have while you traverse the forest is a map and a compass.
 This makes the game challenging as well as fun.

 4 – Heavy Rain